hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/225_the_education_that_india_needs.md

 renunciation all these are the very highest ideals, but स्वल्पमप्यस्य धर्मस्य त्रायते महतो भयात् — "Even a little of this Dharma saves one from the great fear (of birth and death)."
-Dualist, qualified-monist, monist, Shaiva, Vaishnava, Shâkta, even the Buddhist and the Jain and others — whatever sects have arisen in India —  are all at one in this respect that infinite power is latent in this Jivatman (individualised soul); from the ant to the perfect man there is the same Âtman in all, the difference being only in manifestation.
-"As a farmer breaks the obstacles (to the course of water)" (Patanjali's Yoga-Sutra, Kaivalsapâda, 3).
+Dualist, qualified-monist, monist, Shaiva, Vaishnava, Shākta, even the Buddhist and the Jain and others — whatever sects have arisen in India —  are all at one in this respect that infinite power is latent in this Jivatman (individualised soul); from the ant to the perfect man there is the same Âtman in all, the difference being only in manifestation.
+"As a farmer breaks the obstacles (to the course of water)" (Patanjali's Yoga-Sutra, Kaivalsapāda, 3).
 That power manifests as soon as it gets the opportunity and the right place and time.
 From the highest god to the meanest grass, the same power is present in all — whether manifested or not.
 We shall have to call forth that power by going from door to door.